drzhonghao/apistudy/README.md

 We used [SearchCode](https://searchcode.com) and our tool to retrieve code samples for the API classes which are defined in the above API documents.
 We require that each synthesized code sample of our tool shall have no compilation errors.
 We require that each code sample of SearchCode shall call the latest APIs that are defined in the above documents.

-Our synthesized samples are under their corresponding folders.
+The samples from our tool are under their corresponding folders.
 Please note that although each file has no compilation errors, compiling all of them together can have compilation errors.
 These errors are not caused by internal usages, but the ambigious code names across files.
 These errors shall not pose any barriers to learn API usages, in that each file has no compilation errors.

 ## Assisting programming tasks